alexfernandez/alexfernandez.github.io/2019/high-speeds.md

 It is however not so easy for bacteria and other unicellular animals to reach 1 m/s on their own;
 a protozoo in the wind is out of scope for our purposes of self-propulsion.
-We may assume that the first moving organisms to move this fast lived in the sea, perhaps the first [jellyfish](https://en.wikipedia.org/wiki/Jellyfish).
+We may assume that the first living organisms to move this fast roamed the sea, perhaps the first [jellyfish](https://en.wikipedia.org/wiki/Jellyfish).
 For instance the [box jellyfish](https://en.wikipedia.org/wiki/Box_jellyfish) can move at up to 2 m/s.